cgs-ets/moodle-tool_transcoder/README.md

 # Transcoder plugin for Moodle.
-An admin tool created to improve the browser compatibility of WebRTC based video and audio recordings.
+An admin tool created to improve the browser compatibility of media files, such as WebRTC based video and audio recordings.
+The transcoder plugin automatically crawls Moodle's file store and a number of content types (e.g. pages, forums, assignments, labels) for configured file types, including heic images, webm video and ogg audio files.
+It then uses FFmpeg to transcode them to jpg for images, H.264 AAC mp4 for video and mp3 for audio.

+### Videos
 WebRTC recording is a feature of the Atto editor that allows users to record direct from their webcams and microphones.
-Behind the scenes, the file formats produced are webm for video and ogg for audio which do not have native support in Safari and iDevices.
-The transcoder plugin automatically crawls Moodle's file store and a number of content types (e.g. pages, forums, assignments, labels) for webm video and ogg audio files.
-It then uses FFmpeg to transcode them to H.264 AAC mp4 for video and mp3 for audio.
-The new file is stored with the original file, and the `video` or `audio` HTML5 tag within the activity HTML is automatically updated to include the transcoded file as an additional source.
+The file formats produced for video recordings is webm which does not have native support in Safari and iDevices.
+Webm files are transcoded to mp4 using FFmpeg.
+The new file is stored with the original file, and the `video` HTML5 tag within the activity HTML is automatically updated to include the transcoded file as an additional source.
 The original format is preserved as the first source.
 The default or example settings are optimised so that the transcoded files play natively within browsers on iDevices.

+### Audio
+WebRTC recording is a feature of the Atto editor that allows users to record direct from their webcams and microphones.
+The file format produced using WebRTC audio recording is ogg which does not have native support in Safari and iDevices.
+Ogg files are converted to mp3 using FFmpeg.
+The new file is stored with the original file, and the `audio` HTML5 tag within the activity HTML is automatically updated to include the transcoded file as an additional source.
+The original format is preserved as the first source.

+### Images
+HEIC to JPG conversion.
+The new file is stored in the same directory as the original file, and the `src` attribute of the `img` tag is automatically updated to use the JPG image.

 ## Author
 [Michael Vangelovski](https://github.com/michaelvangelovski/)